guyfawcus/ArchMap/README.md

 ArchMap
 =======

-`archmap.py` generates `output.geojson` which can be used to display a map of Arch Linux users by using data from the [ArchWiki](https://wiki.archlinux.org/index.php/ArchMap/List).
+`archmap.py` generates `output.geojson` and `output.kml` which can be used to display a map of Arch Linux users by using data from the [ArchWiki](https://wiki.archlinux.org/index.php/ArchMap/List).

 One rendering of the data is on a map over at [mapbox.com](https://a.tiles.mapbox.com/v3/alux.hclg4eg0/page.html?secure=1#4/39.63/-104.91) - This is updated manually as is `markers.kml` so it's not as up-to-date as the geojson file `output.geojson`.